Bundlr-Network/solana-improvement-documents/proposals/0023-arweave-store.md

 ## Abstract

 This proposal will ensure that snapshots are stored securely and permanently, while also making them easily accessible for future use.
-The proposal also describes a method for funding the storage costs using inflation emissions.
+The proposal also aims to begin a discussion around a method for funding the storage costs using inflation emissions.

 ## Motivation